 While international journalists are often heavily equipped and protected, local journalists usually do not have the means to protect themselves sufficiently.
 One of the objectives of every safety strategy should be providing safety training for local journalists and developing international norms for safety training and equipment.

 Conflict Sensitive Reporting (CSR)

-Training for CSR emphasizes aspects about reporting in conflicts such as the importance of safety and privacy, the consequences of your work, how not to increase stigmatisation and do not discriminate, acknowledge that all parties should have a say, help whenever you can but do not promise what is beyond your control etc.…
+Training for CSR emphasises aspects about reporting in conflicts such as the importance of safety and privacy, the consequences of your work, how to not increase stigmatisation and discrimination, acknowledge that all parties should have a say, help whenever you can but do not promise what is beyond your control etc.…

 Tools – conflict tree and conflict mapping